 And given how high the pricing on UV sterilizers can get, that’s not a lot of pennies, while still getting the work done.

 I recommend trying either according to your goal.

 11. Top UV sterilizers for 200-gallon or larger fish tanks

 For a 200-gallon fish tank we’d need to scale up the wattage:

-If my calculations are right, by using the Green Killing Machine’s 24 Watt light bulb would take around a week do destroy any traces of microalgae, which is okay.
+If my calculations are right, using the Green Killing Machine’s 24 Watt light bulb would take around a week to destroy any traces of microalgae, which is okay.

-However, if you’d like to be able to protect your aquarium or pond from future outbreaks of parasites, you’d want a stronger bulb.
+However, if you’d like to be able to protect your large home aquarium or outdoor pond from future outbreaks of parasites, you’d want a stronger bulb.

 I can suggest something that I’ve seen work for aquariums and ponds that were over 200 gallons, actually:

-I’ve witnessed this monstrous UV clear a 200-gallon tank in 2 days.
+I’ve witnessed this monstrous UV clear the green water in a 200-gallon fish tank in 2 days.

 I’ve also witnessed it make the water of a 700-gallon pond crystal clear in just about a week.